-E-Mail
+• E-Mail

-Please make sure the OJS Program Office has your "real" e-mail address.
-Hotmail, qq, and Yahoo addresses have experienced problems in the past, especially with attachments.
+Please make sure the Program Office has your "real" e-mail address.
+Hotmail and Yahoo addresses have experienced problems in the past, especially with attachments.
 If you change your address, please let us know immediately.
-The OJS Program Office's addresses are given at the beginning of this handbook.
-Remember that your host university will communicate with you using your official email address at that university.
-Check that account regularly or have its email forwarded to your preferred email address.
+The Program Office's addresses are given at the beginning of this handbook.
+Remember that your host university will communicate with you using your official e-mail address at that university.
+Check that account regularly.

-Travel
+Travel and Transportation

 Canada is the land of buses and planes.
 Intercity buses are a fairly inexpensive and fairly convenient way to go medium distances.
 For longer distances, you might be able to get some cheap flights.
-At most universities you'll find a branch of "Travel CUTS," (Canadian University Travel Service) www.travelcuts.com/ travel agency that specializes in student travel and is owned by Canadian student organizations.
+At most universities you'll find a branch of "Travel CUTS," (Canadian University Travel Service) www.travelcuts.com/ travel agency which specializes in student travel and is owned by Canadian student organizations (this is not an endorsement).
 You can call them toll free at 1-866-246-9762 in Canada.